Coronation of Mary, Queen of Scots

 Mary, Queen of Scots (1542–1587), the daughter of James V of Scotland and Mary of Guise, was crowned as Queen of Scotland in the Chapel Royal at Stirling Castle on 9 September 1543.
+Details of the event are sparse, though contemporary accounts describe a procession of nobles bearing the regalia and festivities including pageants and dancing.
+Mary was later forced to abdicate following the battle of Carberry Hill.

 Background

 Mary's father, James V, died in December 1542 six days after Mary's birth.
 James Hamilton, 2nd Earl of Arran, was appointed Regent of Scotland to rule on her behalf.
+The coronation took place amid political tensions between Arran and Cardinal Beaton over Scottish policy toward England.

-The crown jewels used in the coronation ritual (which survive) are known as the Honours of Scotland.
+The crown jewels used in the coronation ritual (which survive) are known as the Honours of Scotland, crown jewels that survive to this day.
 After the death of James V, his servant John Tennent delivered the late king's crown, sceptre, and sword of honour to Arran's representatives William Baillie of Lamington and John Kirkcaldy.

 Mary and her mother remained at Linlithgow Palace.
 Arran's rule and his policies, especially his pursuit of an English alliance, were challenged by Cardinal Beaton.
 It was planned to move Mary to Stirling Castle.
 First, a standoff between the two factions was settled by mediation at Kirkliston.
 Mary came to Stirling on 27 July 1543.